JeffIrwin/fynth/README.md

 ```
 <!-- fpm test -- does nothing yet -->

+With `fpm run`, fynth will write `.wav` audio file(s) in the current directory.
+I will probably change this soon to make `fpm test` write sample files, while
+`fpm run` should take some kind of user input.

 # Disambiguation

 There is an unrelated although not dissimilar project also named fynth:  https://github.com/folkertvanheusden/fynth